November-Brandeis family papers

 The collection consists of a booklet, correspondence, documents, fliers, and memoirs relating to the cultural life, emigration, and history of the Jewish people in Europe and Palestine during and after the Holocaust.

-Collection of lists of candidates for immigration to Palestine, varied provenance, both handwritten and typewritten, arranged by name of sponsor in Palestine, with information about candidates including names, countries of origin, addresses, age, and gender.
+Collection of 26 pages of lists of candidates for immigration to Palestine, varied provenance, both handwritten and typewritten, arranged by name of sponsor in Palestine, with information about candidates including names, countries of origin, addresses, age, and gender.
 Included are letters addressed to the Aliyah Department, Jewish Agency.

 One leaf, four printed pages, containing the printed text of a song in Hebrew, in honor of the day of Israel's independence, 1948.
 The song was rhymed by Refa'el Edre'ii, and printed in Morocco.
 The leaflet contains two additional liturgical songs and poems.